Listen to this article or scroll past to read the entire text.

 As a life coach, you’ll be working with people who are so determined to reach their goals that they’re willing to let someone into their life to help them get there.
 They will see you as their guide, looking to you for advice, counsel, wisdom, and support along the journey.
 But, this doesn’t mean you should only talk about them.

 Your story will allow you to connect with your client in a way that allows them to see that their goals are actually attainable.
 Yes, part of coaching includes sharing your successes.
-But what’s even more powerful is when you can be vulnerable with your clients, sharing the journey up: moments when you’ve overcome barriers in your own life.
+But what’s even more powerful is when you can be vulnerable with your clients, sharing the journey.

-Most life coaches become life coaches because they feel a strong sense of empathy for their fellow humans.
+Most life coaches start a life coaching business because they feel a strong sense of empathy for their fellow humans.
 This is often a life coach’s biggest strength.
 However, it can also be their biggest weakness.

 It feels good to tell people when they’re doing well.
 In fact, much of your job as a life coach will be to encourage and support your client, especially in moments of stress or when they’re struggling.
 A good coach will get excited with their clients when they reach certain milestones.